 Our Analysis and Test Results

-The Cotopaxi Fuego Hooded down jacket is an 800-fill jacket made with water-resistant down and 20D giant-ripstop nylon with DWR.
-It features a shorter torso with a loose, boxy cut and stuffs into its own interior pocket.
+The Cotopaxi Fuego Hooded down jacket has 800 fill water resistant goose down, and an exterior of 20D giant-ripstop nylon with a DWR finish.
+It features a shorter torso with a loose, boxy cut and a straight hem.
+It weighs 11.5 ounces and stuffs into its interior pocket.

 The Fuego features 800-fill, water-resistant down packed into a 20D nylon shell.
-The large, loose baffles maintain plenty of air within, keeping this jacket warm and cozy in just about any condition.
-The nylon exterior cuts down on breathability, and with how poofy the Fuego is, it's not our favorite to wear during high-output activities that may lead to sweating.
-It lacks a drop hem to keep your bum warm on a chilly day, but has dually adjustable hem cords that can be cinched tight in a stiff breeze.
+The large, loose baffles maintain plenty of air within, keeping this jacket warm and cozy in mild to moderate conditions.
+It lacks a drop hem to keep your bum warm on a chilly day but has dually adjustable hem cords that can be cinched tight in a stiff breeze.
 The cuffs and hood both feature soft elastic rims that are very comfortable, but can't be adjusted.
-We love wearing this coat around town and hanging all day at the campsite, where we don't have to move too much but can nestle into the cozy puffiness of the Fuego.
+We like wearing this coat around town and hanging all day at the campsite, where we don't have to move too much but can nestle into the cozy puffiness of the Fuego.

 The Fuego came in well under its advertised weight of 14 ounces, as the size S we tested weighed just 11.3 ounces.
 Once again, this is just below the average weight for jackets we tested — impressive for its warmth.
 It also feels lightweight, as the whole jacket is comprised of wide baffles with plenty of loft, giving it an airy impression.

 While many other down jackets we tested come with a small stuff sack for traveling, the Cotopaxi Fuego stuffs into an internal zippered pocket.

-While we appreciate the convenience of not having to cart around an extra bag, the actual stuffing experience leaves something to be desired.
-The pocket into which it stuffs is quite tall with a narrow top.
-This results in what feels like a small wrestling match, as we attempted to fit the excessively puffy baffles through the narrow zipper while simultaneously expanding the pocket enough to actually fit the whole jacket inside — which it barely manages.
+The pocket into which it stuffs is quite tall with a narrow top, resulting in what feels like a small wrestling match as we attempted to fit the puffy baffles through the narrow zipper while simultaneously expanding the pocket enough to actually fit the whole jacket inside — which it barely manages.
 We often zipped up the fabric of the coat as we tried to seal the compressed package — not a great sign for the material's longevity.
-Once it was fully contained though, the resulting dense bundle is an easy size to stick in a backpack.
+However, once it was fully contained, the resulting dense bundle is an easy size to stick in a backpack.

 Both the down filling and the exterior nylon fabric of the Fuego have water resistant treatments.
 During our water testing, the fabric beaded water on its surface, but after just 10 minutes, a light misting had soaked through the seams of the baffling.
 After sitting for 30 minutes, we were easily able to feel the moisture seeping through to the inside of the coat.
 If having a water-resistant jacket is important to you, we wouldn't recommend the Fuego.